-- securities or financial assets, such as undertakings for collective investment in transferable securities that do not comply with the Undertakings for the Collective Investment in Transferable Securities (UCITS) Directive limits (see 2.3 Regulatory Regime for Funds) and are thus classified as alternative funds; - real estate assets (real estate, units in real estate AIFs and shareholdings in real estate companies); - · venture capital; - securities or other financial or non-financial assets, including the assets permitted for the types of AIF; and - · loans.
+- securities or financial assets, such as Undertakings for Collective Investment in Transferable Securities (UCITS) that do not comply with the Portugal Directive 2009/65/EC on Undertakings for Collective Investment in Transferable Securities (the "UCITS Directive") limits (see 2.2 Regulatory Regime for Funds) and are thus classified as alternative funds; - real estate assets (real estate, units in real estate AIFs, and shareholdings in real estate companies); - · venture capital; - securities or other financial or non-financial assets, including the assets permitted for the types of AIF; and - · loans.

-Alternative funds investing in securities may adopt the branding of alternative funds investing in bonds, shares, index-trackers, money-market funds, etc, provided that they comply with specific asset allocation limits.
+Alternative funds investing in securities may adopt the branding of alternative funds investing in bonds, shares, index-trackers, money-market funds, etc - provided that they comply with specific asset allocation limits.